Daivuk/onut/README.md

 cmake -DRPI=1 -DCMAKE_BUILD_TYPE=Release .
 ```

+Some third parties might need to be installed.
+CURL.
+Follow online instructions on how to install them using apt-get.

 To run a javascript sample on Raspberry PI, simply type this in command line:
 ```bash
 ./JSStandAlone/bin/linux/JSStandAlone ./samplesJS/Dungeon/